nedostatoksna/nedostatoksna/README.md

 ### Hello! 👋
-My name is Margarita Zhentsova, and I'm a junior frontend developer.
-My main specialization is creating interactive and user-friendly interfaces using HTML, CSS, and JavaScript, as well as React and Next.js frameworks.
+My name is Margarita Zhentsova, and I'm a frontend developer.
+My primary specialization is creating user interfaces using HTML, CSS, and JavaScript, as well as developing applications based on React, Next.js, using TypeScript.

 ## Skills